BubbleJoe-BrownU/GourmAIt/README.md

 ```python
 python datasets/prepare_datasets.py
 ```
-Which will create a `food-101` directory inside of the `datasets` directory and download the dataset in about 30 mins.
+Which will create a `food-101` directory inside the `datasets` directory and download the dataset in about 20 mins.
 The total size of the dataset is 4.65 gigabytes.

 ### Training model
 To train a model directly on food101 dataset: